-Simply sauté the onions, pepper, and garlic; then toss everything into a crockpot and let it do its thing.
+Simply sauté the onions, pepper, and garlic; then toss everything into a slow cooker and let it do its thing.

 The spices are one of the most important components of this Vegan Slow Cooker Stew recipe.
 You’ll need curry powder, fresh ginger, salt and pepper, and cayenne.
 The combination is phenomenal.